 Can I Cook Steak Kabobs in the Oven?

-If you want the best flavor, you should cook steak kabobs on the grill.
+You can cook steak kabobs in the oven.
+However, if you want the best flavor, you should cook steak kabobs on the grill.

 However, baking these for 10 - 13 minutes in a 425 degree F oven is possible.